linuxwolf/expecto/README.md

 #### `rejectedWith([ errorType [, msg ] ])` check

 Checks that `actual` is a promise that is rejected, asynchronously.
 Like `.eventually`, the `Expecto` returned by this check is a thenable Proxy.
-The check will actually be performed ocne the promise is fulfilled (e.g., by `await`ing).
+The check will actually be performed once the promise is fulfilled (e.g., by `await`ing).

 ```typescript
 await expect(somePromise).to.be.rejectedWith();